 (Neck-deep in the real world, I’d been ignoring this blog for some time.
 Now, to get back into the swing of things, let’s try today’s [yesterday’s now] Daily Prompt: Impression.)

 I was in an MTC bus on the Gemini Bridge, and below us in the Nungambakkam High Road there was a commotion.
 Traffic couldn’t move forward for who-knows-what reason, and within minutes, there was a huge traffic jam with cars and bikes and autos and buses.
-The cacophony of exasperated horns that rise up in the air, on that weekday morning, sounded like curses.
+The cacophony of exasperated horns that rose up in the air, on that weekday morning, sounded like curses.
 I was fresh in from a godforsaken village in Tiruppur district and I was struck by the sight utterly.
 Who are all these people?
 Where are they going?

-And Tamil Nadu is rapidly urbanizing even outside the metropolis of Chennai—it may not be long before we had a larger urban population than the rural one in Tamil Nadu—but that doesn’t stop Chennai from attracting so many young people from the remotest corners of the state.
+And Tamil Nadu is rapidly urbanizing even outside the metropolis of Chennai—it may not be long before we had larger urban population—but that doesn’t stop Chennai from attracting so many young people from the remotest corners of the state.
 Often they are the best of their generation.
-Often they leave behind a certain stability of the rural life.
-It won’t be an exaggeration to say that the future of our republic itself depends on these young men and women honking in frustration in the Nungambakkam High Road and what they do with their lives individually and collectively.
+Often they leave behind a certain stability of rural life to embrace urban uncertainty in search of great things.
+It won’t be an exaggeration to say that the future of our country depends such young men and women—some of whom were honking in the Nungambakkam High Road at the moment—and what they do with their lives individually and collectively.